Creating & Sending WhatsApp Media Message Template

 Send Media Message Template

-There are new changes when you send a media message template to the recipients.
-So we divide this section in two parts:
+There are two ways to send a media message template to the recipients.

 Once the media message template has been created via UI or API and approved, the next step is sending the template to the end users through the Messages API.